Khatarnak (1974 film): Release, box office, and reception

 Khatarnak was released on 23 August 1974.
 The film was crowned as a jubilee hit at both Lahore and Karachi circuits.
 Despite being a box-office success, Khatarnak received huge criticism due to its vulgar songs and dances.
 The film also faced bans from time to time after its initial release in theaters.

+Awards

 Trivia

 Khatarnak was a come-back movie in the career of actress Neelo who had left films since 1969.